rqlite/rqlite/DOC/FAQ.md

 There is no explicit maximum cluster size.
 However the [practical cluster size limit is about 9 _voting nodes_](https://github.com/rqlite/rqlite/blob/master/DOC/CLUSTER_MGMT.md).
 You can go bigger by adding [read-only nodes](https://github.com/rqlite/rqlite/blob/master/DOC/READ_ONLY_NODES.md).

 ## Is rqlite a good match for a network of nodes that come and go -- perhaps thousands of them?
 Unlikely.
-While rqlite does support read-only nodes, allowing it to scale to many nodes, the consensus protocol at the core of rqlite works best when the nodes in the cluster don't continually come and go.
+While rqlite does support read-only nodes, allowing it to scale to many nodes, the consensus protocol at the core of rqlite works best when the **voting** nodes in the cluster don't continually come and go.
 While it won't break, it probably won't be practical.

+However if the nodes that come and go only need to stay up-to-date with changes, and serve read requests, it might work.
+Learn about [read-only nodes](https://github.com/rqlite/rqlite/blob/master/DOC/READ_ONLY_NODES.md).

 ## Can I use rqlite to broadcast changes to lots of other nodes -- perhaps hundreds -- as long as those nodes don't write data?
 Yes, try out [read-only nodes](https://github.com/rqlite/rqlite/blob/master/DOC/READ_ONLY_NODES.md).